Skip to main content

 Typical meal:

-Dal Bhat – rice, lentil soup, vegetables, and pickles.
+Dal Bhat – rice, daal (thick soup of black/yellow/red lentils or beans), seasonal vegetables, spinach and pickles (sweet/our/chilli/spicy).
 Nutritious, tasty, and often includes free refills!

 Other options include Tibetan, Indian, Chinese, and some continental dishes (veg and non-veg).